 A person causing, instructing, inducing, helping or permitting another person to do something unlawful is the same as doing it, for the purpose of the Act.

-Examples of family responsibility discrimination
+Examples of sexual orientation discrimination

 Making a complaint